h2oai/h2o-3/h2o-docs/src/product/save-and-load-model.rst

 In Flow
 ~~~~~~~

 The steps for saving and loading models in Flow are described in the **Using Flow - H2O's Web UI** section.
-Specifically, refer to :ref:`Exporting and Importing Models <export-import-models-flow>` for information about loading models into Flow.
+Specifically, refer to :ref:`Exporting and Importing Models <export-import-models-flow>` for information about exporting and importing binary models in Flow.

 MOJO Models
 -----------